dhl1337/auth-demo/README.md

 Here is the Twitter tutorial to get it. `https://www.youtube.com/watch?v=svoUK2DmGmw`

-In your `config.js` your file should look similar like this.
-Your secret key can be anything you want too.
+In your `config.js` your file should look similar to this.
+Your secret key can be anything you want.
 The port number should be same as the callback url.
 ```
 module.exports = {
     session: {
         secret: 'whateversecretkeyowant'
     },
     port: 8080
 };
 ```
 ## Usage